 Paid add-on services include online ACH and credit card processing and payroll.
 But these cost more than some competitors, so if you process a lot of payments you may end up paying more with Wave’s “free” accounting than you would with a paid app.

 If you are a freelancer and want simple accounting with a focus on your needs, Freshbooks is a leading choice.
-This app is ideal for the self-employed and starts at $15 per month after a 30-day trial.
-If you have more than five clients, you’ll need the Plus version at $25 per month.
+This app is ideal for the self-employed and starts at $6 per month after a 30-day trial.
+If you have more than five clients, you’ll need the Plus version at $15 per month or the Premium version for unlimited clients.
 Save 10% by paying annually instead of monthly.
 Additional team members cost $10 per month each.

 Features include invoicing, expenses, time tracking, projects, estimates, payments, reporting, and a mobile app.
 It is one of the easiest accounting systems to use.
 While some other advanced programs feel like they require an accounting degree to navigate, Freshbooks keeps it simple.

 Zoho offers a suite of email, CRM, a custom app engine, and an accounting package.
-The accounting side, Zoho Books, starts at $9 per month for the basic version, or $90 per year, which should be plenty for most independent contractors.
+The accounting side, Zoho Books, is free in the basic version, which should be plenty for most independent contractors.

 Zoho Books does quite a bit, but does not scale up for larger businesses like some of the more popular accounting packages.
 It should work fine for independent contractors and side hustlers alike.

-Bench is an accountant and an accounting app in one.
-If your business runs with less than $7,500 in monthly expenses, it costs $159 per month (or $139 per month billed annually).
+Bench is an accountant and an accounting app in one offering two packages.
+The Essential package, which focuses on bookkeeping, costs $299 per month (or $249/month if billed annually).
+The Premium plan includes everything from the Essential plan as well as tax advisory and tax filing services for $499 per month. (or $399/month if billed annually).
 While it costs more than most others on this list, it includes one big feature the others don’t: a human accountant.

 Included in the monthly fee is a team of bookkeepers to monitor your connected financial accounts and keep the books up to date.
 Whenever you want, you can log in and view statements and reports that you need to run your business.